 This is the Chrome Extension Timer I use.
 Simple and to the point.

 I also put in a spreadsheet of all the days in the year that I can fill with red when I do my 2 hours.

 If I don't do my two hours I'll write in a note why I didn't do it so I'll keep myself from repeating the same mistake.

 You'll be surprised how well the system works.

 P.S.
 If you want more advice on how to work on good habits and bad habits, check out: Mastering Good Habits and Bad Habits: 4 Great Tactics

 P.S.S.
 The only bad thing about this system is it's too effective.
 Learn to pace yourself or you'll burn out or get bored.
 Alternate activities between days, throw in a rest day, or whatever.
 You get the idea.

-“Men’s natures are alike; it is their habits that separate them.” —Confucius
+“All men’s natures are alike; it is their habits that set them apart.” —Confucius